Redfearn-Justin/Psychic_Game/README.md

-# Psychic_Game
+# Houndini's Wonderous Word Extravaganza (The Game)

 ## Overview

 ### Project Insight

-   A basic javascript application to test your wit against that of the "computer"!
-The basis of the game is simple: With 10 tries, your goal is to guess the letter the computer has randomly selected before you reach 0 guesses!
+   A basic javascript application to test your wit against that of the specter of Harry Houndini (aka The computer)!
+The basis of the game is simple: With 10 tries, your goal is to guess the letter the Houdini has randomly selected before you reach 0 guesses!

 ### Technologies Utilized